 The Drillhole table provides information on the location, driller, and ownership of drill holes, including waterwells in a district or at a mine site.
 The Drillhole table is linked to the chemistry, stratigraphy, and other supporting tables by the Hole id (key attribute).

 The County table provides a list of counties in New Mexico, and is constructed as a drop down table (or lookup table) in the Districts, Mines, Samples, Drillhole, Waterwells, Projects, and Photographs tables.
 The county abbreviation is the key attribute that links the county table with all other appropriate tables.
 County production is linked to the county table.
 Please note that in 1983, Valencia County was split into two separate counties, Cibola County to the west and Valencia County to the east.
 The database reflects the current county, but earlier literature and file data refers to the original county designation.

 The Photographs table provides data on the source, date, and captions for historic and recent photographs of mines and mining districts in New Mexico.
 Photographs of sample sites and samples also are included in some instances.
 The actual photographs are stored as jpeg files.
 The Photograph id is the key attribute that links the photographs to the other tables.

-The Projects table provides information on NMBGMR projects.
-Project id is the key attribute that links the projects tables to the other tables.
+The Projects table provides information on Bureau of Geology projects.
+Project ID is the key attribute that links the projects tables to the other tables.